Intermittency and lower dimensional dissipation in incompressible fluids: Introduction

 In terms of the structure functions of an Euler flow, this theorem is a quantitative upper bound of the form $\sfrac{\zeta_p}{p} < \sfrac{1}{3}$ for all exponents $p > 3$ under the assumption of nontrivial, lower--dimensional energy dissipation.
 In particular, these absolute structure functions become larger than K41 predicts.
+Note that $\theta_p> 0$ for all $p\geq 3$ if and only if $\gamma \in [d-1,d]$.

 Beyond the statement of this theorem, our proof provides a machinery for turning certain assumptions about lower--dimensionality of the dissipation measure into conclusions about the Besov regularity of the solutions.
 The strongest versions of this argument apply to the full range $p > 3$ as the above theorem states, but weaker assumptions lead to weaker conclusions.
 Similarly to the Constantin-E-Titi theorem, our result can equivalently be stated as criteria for the conservation of energy (see indeed the rigorous statement given in Theorem \ref{t:main_lagr_dim} below): If the dissipation is lower--dimensional in the appropriate sense and the regularity of the solution is $L_t^p (B_{p,\infty}^{\theta_p+\epsilon})$, then the energy is conserved.
 However, our proof contains some new ingredients compared to the Constantin-E-Titi argument and its known generalizations that are related to the analysis of local energy dissipation (see \eqref{Local_energy} below): One has to deal with trilinear commutators, the improved double regularity of the pressure from \cites{CD18,CDF20,Is2013} plays a crucial role, and the construction of a specific cut--off is needed to test the local energy balance \eqref{Local_energy} since it can only be interpreted in a distributional sense in our Besov class of solutions.
 The definition of the cut--off is indeed the key point in order to handle different notions of dimension.